NeerajR18/Pentahub/README.md

 The Hub was made as a starter project into more complex designs in both CAD and PCB design.
 The case is a snap case with rectangular tabs.

 This was made for Hack Club Fallout.

+# What is a USB Hub?
+A USB Hub is a device used to expand a single USB Port into more USB ports so that more devices can be connected.

+A USB Hub is mostly used with laptops and devices which lack enough USB ports.

+The Hexahub can be used as a plug and play connection using the USB-C port to connect upto 4 USB-A devices together.
 # CAD

 - Full Assembly